Hogfeldt/bioconda_recipe_gen/docs/development/futurework.rst

 By doing this we could generalize finding binaries/library files by extracting the file name with a regular expression and search for the packages containing this file.
 If more than one result comes up, it would be easy to implement some kind of heuristic for choosing the right package or simply ask the user for help.
 As a part of the priliminary study for this project we downloaded, unpacked and made a primitive index of all files in all packages from Bioconda, so we was able to answer questions like "How many packages on Bioconda have a Makefile in it's project root dir?" or "How many packages have a setup.py file?".
 This was quite fast and could probably be automated a lot with a good CI setup.
-Creating such a search engine for Bioconda would not only benefit this tool, but would also benefit develepos trying to create a recipe for their software by hand.
+Creating such a search engine for Bioconda would not only benefit this tool, but would also benefit developers trying to create a recipe for their software by hand.
-We therefore suggest that such a tool could be developed as a sperat piece of software, which we then could integrate in this tool.
+We therefore suggest that such a tool could be developed as a separate piece of software, which we then could integrate in this tool.